Chrishuang78/Capstone-Sanction-Leakages/README.md

 ## 2) Data & Folder Structure

+All datasets used are in the `data` branch,
 Create a `data/` folder at repo root and populate with:
 - **EXIOBASE3** EXIOBASE3 MRIO data should be downloaded through `pymrio` package (guidlines: https://pymrio.readthedocs.io/en/latest/notebooks/autodownload.html)
 - **UN Comtrade extracts** CSV: e.g., `data/TradeData_2_26_2025_14_50_13.csv` (or your filename).